-The MCWD is the drainage authority for eight public drainage systems; therefore, it is regulated as a municipal separate storm sewer system (MS4) under the National Pollutant Discharge Elimination System (NPDES) Phase II rules.
+The MCWD is regulated as a municipal separate storm sewer system (MS4) under the National Pollutant Discharge Elimination System (NPDES) Phase II rules because MCWD is the drainage authority for eight public drainage systems.

-The NPDES Phase II rules require that a public hearing be held annually to provide an opportunity for public input on the District's Stormwater Pollution Prevent Plan (SWPPP).
-This hearing will be held at the November 21st, 2024, Board Meeting.
-The hearing has been duly noticed in the Star Tribune and on the District website.
+The NPDES Phase II rules require that a public hearing be held annually to provide an opportunity for public input on the MCWD's Stormwater Pollution Prevent Plan (SWPPP).
+This hearing will be held at the December 14, 2023 Board Meeting.
+The hearing has been duly noticed in the Star Tribune and on the MCWD website.